Meet our Board Members!

 Interested in joining us?

-We are always looking for new board members and volunteers.
-If you are passionate about protecting open space in our community, we'd love to talk with you about how you can get involved!
+If you are passionate about open space, parks, and trails in our community, we'd love to talk with you about how you can get involved!